PegasusSimulator/PegasusSimulator/docs/source/tutorials/create_standalone_simulation.rst

 internally, so you do not need to declare your own manually when using this API.
 By default, when physics engine is set to run at ``250 Hz`` and the render engine at ``60Hz``.

-The :class:`PegasusInterface` provides methods to set the simulation environment, define the geographic coordinates of the origin of the world and much more.
+The :class:`PegasusInterface` provides methods to set the simulation environment, define the geographic coordinates of the origin of the world, setting the default path for the PX4-Autopilot installation and much more.
 To learn more about this class, refer to the :ref:`Pegasus Interface` API section.

 .. literalinclude:: ../../../examples/1_px4_single_vehicle.py
    :language: python